 Colin D. Turner has been Director of MACC since 2002 after prior nonprofit experience as the Director of United Arts in St. Paul, Minnesota and the Director of Fundraising for Fresh Air Radio in Minneapolis.
 He has a special interest in archaeology and indigenous and world cultural objects and holds degrees in Anthropology and History from the University of Minnesota, Minneapolis, as well as advanced training in Nonprofit Business Administration from the University of St. Thomas in Minneapolis.
 His business experience includes 11 years as the owner of a manufacturer’s representative firm and 4 years founding and managing a publishing company.
 Colin is a Professional Associate of The American Institute for Conservation, a member of the Minnesota Council of Nonprofits and the Twin Cities Nonprofit Financial Group, Chair of the National Association of Regional Conservation Centers, a member of the Regional Alliance for Preservation and serves on the Heritage Emergency National Task Force.

 Lauren Walker joined MACC in 2022.
-She has extensive experience in the fields of administration, communications, accounting, graphic design, and content creation.
-She completed her Bachelor’s Degree at Augsburg University, majoring in Studio Art.
-Lauren is a member of the Minnesota Council of Non-Profits, and the Twin Cities chapter of the Non-Profit Financial Group.
+She completed her Bachelor’s Degree in Studio Art at Augsburg University.
+Prior to joining MACC, Lauren developed her skills in accounting and project management at a local Twin Cities small business.
+She is a member of the Minnesota Council of Non-Profits, and the Twin Cities chapter of the Non-Profit Financial Group.